2-Week Peru Itinerary - Highlights of the South

 Evening

 In the evening, take it easy and have a leisurely dinner.
 Jirón Lima, the street heading north and south from the eastern side of the Plaza de Armas, has most of Puno’s restaurants and bars.
-La Table del Inca is an interesting and atmospheric choice for Andean-European fusion cuisine.
+La Tabla del Inca is an interesting and atmospheric choice for Andean-European fusion cuisine.

 Overnight in Puno.